 - Is it supported by a majority (>50%) of affected hunters and landowners?
-Agencies considering an antler restriction should conduct surveys to determine support levels before enacting the restriction.
+Agencies considering antler restrictions should conduct surveys to determine support levels before enacting the mandatory restrictions.

-- Will it be objectively monitored to determine success or failure?
+- Will mandatory restrictions be objectively monitored to determine success or failure?
 Without monitoring, there is no way to know if the restriction should be altered to improve success or possibly removed altogether if it does not work or is no longer needed.

-The NDA has supported some antler restrictions, opposed others, and taken a neutral stance on still others.
-In the long term, NDA is optimistic that enough hunters will voluntarily pass young bucks that antler restrictions will become unnecessary and even cumbersome to more sophisticated management.
+The NDA has supported some mandatory antler restrictions, opposed others, and taken a neutral stance depending on the situation.
+In the long term, NDA is optimistic that enough hunters will voluntarily pass young bucks that antler restrictions will become unnecessary.

 Position: The NDA prefers the voluntary passing of yearling bucks to mandatory antler restrictions but recognizes that mandated antler restrictions may be justified in some situations and inappropriate in others such as some disease management zones.